godaji/gitsw/README.md

-blAs1N from left and right again
+CHAEEUN-LEE from left and right again